jfcere/ionic-decryption-issue/README.md

 This is a reproduction sample of the issue with `Identity-Vault` where decrypting on **Android 16 real devices – especially on Pixel and Samsung devices** – sometimes throw `IllegalBlockSizeException`.

-The issue occurs intermittently when decrypting, because manually chunking the ciphertext can sometimes break the 16-byte alignment, which triggers the `IllegalBlockSizeException`.
+The issue occurs is hard to reproduce, because manually chunking the ciphertext can sometimes break the 16-byte alignment, which triggers the `IllegalBlockSizeException`.

 # 📑 Table Of Content